alem-platform/sprint-sql/story03/salary-summation/README.md

 | ------------- |
 | `salary-summation.sql` |

-Use the `SUM` function to aggregate data and incorporate conditional logic.

 ## Instructions:

 Using the `employees` table, write a queries to calculate the total salary expenditure of the company.
 Additionally, provide the total salary expenditure per department.
-The result should include:
+The result should include two quries:

-1. **Total Salary Expenditure**: The sum of all salaries in the company.
+1. **Total Salary Expenditure**: The sum of all salaries in the company as `total_salary_expenditure`
-2. **Department-wise Salary Expenditure**: The sum of salaries grouped by each `department_id`.
+2. **Department-wise Salary Expenditure**: `department_id` and the sum of salaries grouped by each `department_id` as `department_salary_expenditure`

 ## Resources: